vlradu/vlradu/README.md

 ## Hey there!
 I'll keep this short.

 My name is **Vlad** and:
-- I am working as an Exchange Online Support Engineer at Microsoft.
+- I am working as a Software Engineer at Microsoft.
 - I am passionate about the ethical development of Artificial Intelligence.
 - Speaking of AI, I'm currently enrolled and studying for a master's degree in AI.
 - I've uploaded a few of my projects on GitHub.